scp44/AI-PA3/ReadMe.txt

 HarvestAction.java
 This README

+NOTE: For multiple peasants and their actions, I am creating multiple StripsActions and putting them on the stack, and each StripsAction specifies which peasant id should execute that action.

 GameState.java Notes:
 * UnitState class to keep track of the different peasants and their states
 * generateChildren() returns a list of all possible states resulting from actions possible from the current states